 55. DIDN’T you NEED / HAVE TO work a lot?

 Asking questions with Modals MAY, NEED, or MUST involves making a theory.
-Unless we ask a question for no reason or purpose and expect no answer at all — unless our question is unreal — we think about some PROBABILITY at least, to ask about the kind of Modality.
+Unless we ask a question for no reason or purpose and expect no answer at all — unless our question is just a teaser — we think about some PROBABILITY at least.

 Let us compare the Modal CAN.